Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states it retrieves streaming output from a Serverless job via polling until terminal state.
-Differentiates from siblings like get-job-status (status only) and run-endpoint (launch).
+The description clearly states the tool retrieves streaming output from a Serverless job via polling until a terminal state, distinguishing it from siblings like get-job-status or run-endpoint.
+It specifies the action, resource, and scope.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.